Women in EdTech: Find Out Who Is Bridging the Gender Gap in Leadership

 Key Facts: General Assembly currently has three women on their executive team; this constitutes 30% of the team.

 When contacted, General Assembly told eLearning Inside that they currently have three women in leadership roles on an executive team of 10 (30%) and 22 women in other “leadership roles” (44%) organization-wide.
-This puts General Assembly on the map in terms of bridging the gender gap in leadership but still leaves them with some work moving forward.
+This puts General Assembly on the map in terms of bridging the gender gap in leadership but still leaves them with some work to do moving forward it they want to be true models of promoting women in edtech.

 Companies With More Work Ahead